 A lot of great business credit cards are out there with competitive cash back rewards and travel points.
-Many also offer 0% APR introductory rates on purchases only.
+Many also offer 0 percent APR introductory rates on purchases only.
 Here are our picks for the best business balance transfer credit cards.

 A business credit card with a low-interest introductory rate can be a lifeline for small companies operating on tight budgets, as well those in industries where slow payment times can create cash flow issues.

-U.S. Bank Business Cash Rewards World Elite™ Mastercard®: Best for bonus and cash back rewards
+U.S. Bank Triple Cash Rewards Visa Business Card: Best for bonus and cash back rewards

-Pros: This U.S. Bank card gives accountholders a 12-billing-cycle 0% intro APR rate on purchases and balance transfers (then it’s 13.99% to 22.99% variable APR) plus the chance to earn a $500 bonus if you spend $3,000 within 90 days of opening the card.
-You’ll also earn 3% cash back for purchases at eligible gas stations and office supply stores, as well as expenses paid using the card at your cell phone provider.
-Additionally, you can earn 1% back on all other qualifying charges and an additional 25% of your prior year’s cash rewards (up to $250) back each year.
+Pros: This U.S. Bank card gives cardholders a 15-billing-cycle 0 percent intro APR rate on purchases and balance transfers (then it’s 18.24 percent to 27.24 percent variable APR) plus the chance to earn a $500 bonus for spending $4,500 within 150 days of opening the card.
+Customers also earn 3 percent cash back on eligible purchases at gas and EV charging stations, office supply stores, cell phone service providers and restaurants, as well as 1 percent back on other spending.

-Cons: If an extended 0% intro interest period is your priority, the U.S. Bank Business Platinum Card provides more flexibility.
+Cons: If an extended 0 percent intro interest period is your priority, the U.S. Bank Business Platinum Card provides more flexibility.

 U.S. Bank Business Platinum Card: Best for long introductory APR period

-Pros: The U.S. Bank Business Platinum Card comes with a 0% intro APR on purchases and balance transfers for 15 billing cycles when you open an account (then it’s 11.99% to 20.99% variable APR).
+Pros: The U.S. Bank Business Platinum Card comes with a 0 percent intro APR on purchases and balance transfers for 18 billing cycles when you open an account (then it’s 16.24 percent to 25.24 percent variable APR).
 That means you’ll have more than a year to pay down transferred debt interest-free, enabling your business to save money and manage debt over time.
-There’s no annual fee for the card.
+There’s no annual fee for the card, either.

 Cons: Unlike other business cards, including other offers from U.S. Bank, the Business Platinum Card does not include cash back rewards or a sign-up bonus.

-The bottom line: This card is a great option if you’re looking for a long 0% intro APR period to pay down current debts.
+The bottom line: This card is a great option if you’re looking for a long 0 percent intro APR period to pay down current debts.

 Wells Fargo Business Platinum Credit Card: Honorable mention for cash back rewards

-Pros: The Wells Fargo Business Platinum Credit Card includes a nine-month 0% APR introductory rate for purchases and balance transfers (then it’s 11.24% to 21.24% variable APR), while also allowing you to earn 1.5% cash back for every dollar charged.
-You don’t have to worry about a hefty annual fee, either, as there is no fee for this card.
+Pros: The Wells Fargo Business Platinum Credit Card includes a nine-month 0 percent APR introductory rate for purchases and balance transfers (then a variable APR between Wells Fargo Prime plus 7.99 percent and Wells Fargo Prime plus 17.99 percent,), while also allowing you to earn 1.5 percent cash back for every dollar charged.

-Cons: The 0% intro APR period is substantially less than that of the U.S. Bank Business Platinum Card at nine months versus 12.
+Cons: The 0 percent intro APR period is substantially shorter than that of the U.S. Bank Business Platinum Card.
 This card’s cash back earnings are also much less competitive than you’ll find with some other companies.

-Why we like it:The Wells Fargo Business Platinum Credit Card has no annual fee and a solid 1.5% cash back return on all purchases.
-While it doesn’t have the higher category bonuses, people that prefer a simple earning structure may enjoy the Wells Fargo Business Platinum card.
-While it has a shorter introductory 0% APR period, nine months may be sufficient for many people.
+Why we like it:The Wells Fargo Business Platinum Credit Card has no annual fee and a solid rewards rate for all purchases.
+While it has a shorter introductory 0 percent APR period, nine months may be sufficient for many business owners.